pattyjk/extra_scripts_tricks/README.md

-# random_things
+# Extra code and shell tricks
-Random tibits of code
+Random tibits of code to make life easier